-With a 10-yard run, Kiernan extended the lead to 14-0 with nearly seven minutes still remaining in the opening quarter.
+Kiernan extended the lead on a 10-yard run with nearly seven minutes still remaining in the opening quarter.
 He broke up a Riverhead pass minutes later, but the Blue Waves were able to score on the drive.
-A 50-yard pass reception for a touchdown and a two-point conversion made the score 14-8.
+A 50-yard reception for a touchdown and a two-point conversion made the score 14-8.

 In that moment, Centereach head coach Adam Barrett said he didn’t doubt what his now 2-0 team is capable of doing, and the Cougars proved it.
 Kiernan, who rushed for 213 yards on 23 carries, was slid the ball on a pass fake and ran 11 yards into the end zone.
 Robbert, who was perfect on the day, brought the score to 21-8 at the end of the first quarter.

 “Special teams is huge,” Barrett said.
 “Last year it was a weakness of ours.
-We put in a lot of time in the offseason working on that, and we were able to get one early.
+We put in a lot of time in the offseason working on that.
 A lot of these kids have been playing together since they were little, and these were the guys that were freshmen when I took over the program four years ago, so we came up together, and it’s nice to see them be so successful so early in the season.”

 “[Alec Kiernan] plays like no other person I’ve ever met.
 He’s something else.
 He’s not human.”

-Senior running back Vinny Liotta later scored on a 21-yard carry, and Demetres completed a two-point conversion for a 29-8 advantage at halftime.
+Senior running back Vinny Liotta later scored on a 21-yard carry, and Demetres completed a two-point conversion for a 29-8 halftime advantage.

 “It was a great team effort,” Demetres said.
-“Coaches put us in place to get some opportunities, we took advantage of them, made adjustments at halftime.”
+“Coaches put us in place to get some opportunities, and we took advantage of them.”

-Kiernan excelled on both sides of the ball, as he continued to do most of the rushing for Centereach, and halted a handful of would-be Riverhead gains with tackles.
+Kiernan remained strong on both sides of the ball, doing most of the rushing and halting a handful of would-be Riverhead gains with tackles.
 He had two sacks and ran in the final of his four touchdowns in the fourth quarter.

 “It’s a good feeling,” he said of his contributions in the win.
-“I did it for my brother.
-There’s no spot on the field where we were perfect.
-We can get better everywhere, and we’re going to.”
+“I did it for my brother..”

 “He elevates the game, even today,” Barrett said.
 “He’s just a great player and I’m proud of him.
 I’m glad he had the game that he did.”